-of the bottleneck link.
+In addition, we also consider the throughput and utilization of the bottleneck link.
 The bottleneck link throughput is defined as the rate of all packets transmitted through the bottleneck link during time T, and the bottleneck link utilization is defined as the ratio of its throughput by the bottleneck link capacity.
 The goal is to keep the bottleneck link utilization close to 100%, thus maximizing the throughput.
-In simulations, we found that both for HCF and FIFO, the bottleneck link utilization was extremely close to 100%.
+In all simulations, we found that the bottleneck link utilization was extremely close to 100%.
+The utilization was 99.72%, 99.93%, 99.94% and 99.93% for FIFO, DRR, RED-ECN and HCF switches, respectively.
+This is due to the relatively high arrival rate of the packets to the switch, causing the queue to become empty extremely rarely.
 Therefore, there was no point plotting it.